Wiley Hausam, Director

 About the Company

-Sen has choreographed eight full-length ensemble shows for Nrityagram: Śrī: In Search of the Goddess (2001), Ansh (2005), Sacred Space (2005), Pratimā: Reflection (2008), Śriyaḥ (2010), Saṃhāra (2012), Āhuti (2019), and Āhuti Relived (2022); three full-length duet shows: Saṃyoga (2012), Songs of Love and Longing (2013), and Aṅgahāraḥ (2025); three full-length solo shows: Yadunandana (2017), Vinati: Songs from the Gita Govinda (2021), and Madhuragati (2024); two virtual shows: Vinati, a solo for World Music Institute’s Dancing the Gods Festival, and Upadāna: An offering for the Jacob’s Pillow Dance Festival; and numerous dance pieces.
+For more than two decades, Sen has shaped a distinctive aesthetic for Nrityagran that is both rooted in tradition and boldly innovative.
+Passionate about choreography and rhythm, she has created an acclaimed repertoire of works, including eight full-length ensemble shows for Nrityagram: Śrī: In Search of the Goddess (2001), Ansh (2005), Sacred Space (2005), Pratimā: Reflection (2008), Śriyaḥ (2010), Saṃhāra (2012), Āhuti (2019), and Āhuti Relived (2022); three full-length duet shows: Saṃyoga (2012), Songs of Love and Longing (2013), and Aṅgahāraḥ (2025); three full-length solo shows: Yadunandana (2017), Vinati: Songs from the Gita Govinda (2021), and Madhuragati (2024); two virtual shows: Vinati, a solo for World Music Institute’s Dancing the Gods Festival, and Upadāna: An offering for the Jacob’s Pillow Dance Festival; and numerous dance pieces.
+Her artistry has earned her some of India’s highest honors, including the Raza Foundation Award (2006), Nritya Choodamani from Sri Krishna Gana Sabha, Chennai (2011), and India’s highest honor for the performing arts, the Sangeet Natak Akademi Award for Odissi (2018).

 Jatin Sahu (Lead Vocal, Harmonium) learned Odissi singing under the tutelage of Guru Ramahari Das at the Music College, Odisha.
 He lives in Mumbai and has worked with Nrityagram since 2008.
 He is also a concert singer.